 Please feel free to comment on my review.

 Shouldn’t this be a Fifth Doctor adventure instead of a Fourth Doctor adventure?

 You may have picked up that I’m very fond of the Douglas Adams stories of ‘Doctor Who’.
-I’ve enjoyed watching ‘The Pirate Planet’, ‘City of Death’ and ‘Shada’ and even enjoyed reading/listening to the novelizations/audiobooks of those stories.
+I’ve enjoyed ‘The Pirate Planet’, ‘City of Death’ and both versions of ‘Shada’ and even enjoyed reading/listening to the novelizations/audiobooks of those stories.
 I’ve also enjoyed the stories featured in Season 17.

 Over the years, I’ve been inspired by Douglas Adams’ style of writing in ‘Doctor Who’, especially for my own fan-fiction including ‘The Space Hotel’, ‘The Austen Code’ and ‘The Stockbridge Terror’.
 I’ve even take cues from other ‘Doctor Who’ stories that have the Douglas Adams-styled writing in them.

 These include writers like Jonathan Morris and Gareth Roberts who have penned Fourth Doctor adventures set during the Season 17 period of ‘Doctor Who’.
 I’m always on the lookout for highly recommended ‘Doctor Who’ tales that have Douglas Adams-styled writing including humour and wit.

 I may not always agree with the viewpoints addressed in some of the Douglas Adams stories in ‘Doctor Who’ as well as in ‘The Hitchhiker’s Guide to the Galaxy’ and ‘Dirk Gently’, but I’m always fascinated by them.
 The prospect of a new ‘Doctor Who’ book by Douglas Adams is always welcome.